 Graduate Study.
 The Master's degree program seeks to train the next generation of researchers, clinicians and leaders to advance the science of Health Informatics.
-Successful applicants have backgrounds in health, technology, information science, or biology, and are enthused to develop new knowledge, systems and models using health data and information systems.
+Successful applicants have backgrounds in health, biology, technology, computer or information science, and are enthused to develop new knowledge, systems and models that can improve health and be translated into practice.

-The course of study provides research-oriented training that spans the use of computer systems in medicine today, including methods for clinical data acquisition, storage, and retrieval, the development, use and implementation of the electronic medical record, management of clinical data, and the development and use of medical decision support systems.
+The program of study provides research-oriented applied and theoretical training that spans the use of computer systems and information organization in medicine today, including methods for clinical data acquisition, data modeling, and interoperability, to design and evaluation of representations of clinical and personal data in hospital and consumer environments.
+The program emphasizes the development and application of new methods that leverage the electronic medical record and advance computer-aided decision support.
 A research project and thesis are mandatory degree requirements.

 Preparation.
-The Group encourages applications from clinicians, healthcare IT professionals and researchers who have had experience and interest in the access, linkage and knowledge generation from healthcare data.
+The Group encourages applications from clinicians, healthcare IT professionals, recent graduates and researchers who have had experience and interest in the access, linkage and knowledge generation from healthcare data.

-B. Working knowledge in technology, ideally computer science and programming.
+B. Working experience in digital health technology, ideally through computer or information science and programming.

 Healthcare Information Technology Professionals

-A. Working experience in Healthcare IT, biotechnology or similar experience.
+A. Working experience in Healthcare IT, biotechnology, public health or similar experience.

 Demonstrated through completed coursework, baccalaureate or higher degrees, personal research experience:

-A. Applied background (Baccalaureate or higher) in computer science, information science, biology or related field.
+A. Applied background in computer science, information science, data science, biology or related field.

-B. Domain experience in health information or biology.
+B. Domain experience in health information or biology research.